 I founded this website partly to help give structure to an emerging field of Progress studies.
 What is Progress Studies, or more importantly, what do people who study progress tend to believe?

 Today Progress Studies is more of an idea than a reality.
 It consists of a very loose grouping of people who are interested in the concept of progress and think that it is important.
 We come from a wide variety of fields including digital technology, history, economics and politics.
 Many of us enjoy reading about progress.
 A few of us also write about progress, whether in the form of a book or a blog.
+To get an idea of some of the people involved, check out my Resources page on this site.

 If Progress Studies is going to move past this phase and become a real field of inquiry, we must start to compile what beliefs that we currently hold in common and what key questions related to progress need to be answered.